Defense of Marriage Act: Enactment and role of President Clinton

 The bill moved through Congress on a legislative fast track and met with overwhelming approval in both houses of the Republican-controlled Congress.
 On July 12, 1996, with only 65 Democrats and then Rep. Bernie Sanders (I-VT) and Rep. Steve Gunderson (R-WI), in opposition, 342 members of the U.S. House of Representatives—224 Republicans and 118 Democrats—voted to pass DOMA.
 On September 10, 1996, 84 Senators, a majority of the Democratic Senators, including Joe Biden, and all of the Republicans—voted in favor of DOMA.
 Democratic Senators voted for the bill 32 to 14 (with Pryor of Arkansas absent), and Democratic Representatives voted for it 118 to 65, with 15 not participating.
 All Republicans in both houses voted for the bill with the sole exception of the one openly gay Republican Congressman, Rep. Steve Gunderson of Wisconsin.

-While his stated position was against same-sex marriage, Clinton criticized DOMA as "unnecessary and divisive", and his press-secretary called it "gay baiting, plain and simple".
-However, after Congress had passed the bill with enough votes to override a presidential veto, Clinton signed DOMA.
-Years later, he said that he did so reluctantly in view of the veto-proof majority, both to avoid associating himself politically with the then-unpopular cause of same-sex marriage and to defuse momentum for a proposed Federal Amendment to the U.S. Constitution banning same-sex marriage.
-Clinton, who was traveling when Congress acted, signed it into law promptly upon returning to Washington, D.C., on September 21, 1996; no signing ceremony was held for DOMA and no photographs were taken of him signing it into law.
+After Congress had passed DOMA with veto-proof majorities in both houses, Clinton signed the bill into law on September 21, 1996 late at night behind closed doors.
+Clinton, who was traveling when Congress acted, signed it into law promptly upon returning to Washington, D.C.; no signing ceremony was held for DOMA and no photographs were taken of Clinton signing it.
 The White House released a statement in which Clinton said "that the enactment of this legislation should not, despite the fierce and at times divisive rhetoric surrounding it, be understood to provide an excuse for discrimination, violence or intimidation against any person on the basis of sexual orientation".
-Even so, later the same year Clinton ran ads on Christian radio stations nationwide promoting how he'd signed DOMA into force.
-The ads were pulled after massive blowback from LGBT groups.

 In 2013, Mike McCurry, the White House press secretary at the time, recalled that Clinton's "posture was quite frankly driven by the political realities of an election year in 1996."
 James Hormel, who was appointed by Clinton as the first openly gay U.S. Ambassador, described the reaction from the gay community to Clinton signing DOMA as shock and anger.
-On Hormel's account, Clinton had been the first President to advocate gay rights, push for AIDS funding, support gay and lesbian civil rights legislation, and appoint open LGBT people to his administration.
-Thus his signing of DOMA was viewed by much of the community as a great betrayal.